Welcome to my portfolio

 Local news articles in print and digital including an original story on a community-led LEGO robot wars tournament for children and teens.
 Coverage also includes articles related to upcoming events in Bournemouth.

-Audio & Podcasts
+Audio & Radio Journalism

-The Issue- International Women's Day
+The Issue: International Women's Day Exeter coverage

 Election Coverage